Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Orthopedic mattresses can be helpful for people who experience back, neck, or joint pain.
 They can also be beneficial for people with poor posture, those with spinal conditions such as scoliosis or herniated discs, and those who have undergone spinal surgery.

-Orthopedic mattresses are also recommended for athletes and individuals who engage in regular physical activity, as they can help reduce muscle soreness and aid in recovery.
+Orthopedic mattresses can also be a good choice for athletes and anyone who engages in regular physical activity, as they may help reduce muscle soreness and aid in recovery.
 In addition, older adults may benefit from an orthopedic mattress as this group tends to have more joint and muscle pain.

 However, orthopedic mattresses may not be suitable for everyone.
-Therefore, it is recommended to consult with a healthcare professional before making a final decision.
+Therefore, you should consult with a healthcare professional before making a final decision.

 How to Choose an Orthopedic Mattress